MicrosoftDocs/data-tools/azure-data-studio/extensions/azure-cosmos-db-mongodb-migration.md

         >
         > The `serverStatus` command returns feature usage only since the last restart, so you would need to ensure that sufficient time has passed since the last server restart to get an assessment that accurately reflects your actual workload.

+    1. Provide the path to **Data assessment logs**.
+        > [!TIP]
+        > Although this field is optional, providing data assessment logs can yield more detailed insights about the workload.
+These logs are obtained by scanning data and reading verbose logs.
+The data assessment runs independently as a CLI before initiating the migration assessment, and the resulting JSON is then supplied here.
+Download the data assessment CLI [here](https://aka.ms/MongoMigrationDataAssessment).

     1. Select **Run validation** to validate the assessment inputs.

 1. Once the validation is successful, select **Start assessment** to run the assessment.